ualib/agda-algebras/doc/TYPES2021/referee/report-summary.md

      (fixed; actually, no space needed after parenthesis, but we added one anyway)

 14.  ~~(p.
 20) The arXiv link for the reference [8] is incorrect (2101. is repeated).~~

+#### Response to Review 3

+*  **point 1**.
+We now refer to our first effort as an "attempted proof" or just a "formalization."
+   Also, the link mentioned by the referee does, indeed, refer to an earlier version.
+We no longer use function extensionality anywhere in the Setoid-based version of the agda-algebras library.
+   The updated link to the page in question is https://ualib.org/Setoid.Varieties.FreeAlgebras.html, although we now also have a complete formal proof of Birkhoff's theorem in a single, essentially self-contained module called Demos.HSP (see: https://ualib.org/Demos.HSP-markdown.html).